Bridge Scholars FAQ

 What courses will I be taking during the summer?

 - All students will be enrolled in three courses for a total of seven credit hours.
 Two courses count toward the academic core and one is a student success seminar.
-Potential CORE courses are a Student Success Seminar, World Civilization, Critical Thinking, College Algebra, Politics and Society, America's Diverse Cultural Heritage and Psychology.
+Potential CORE courses are World Civilization, Critical Thinking, College Algebra, Politics and Society and America's Diverse Cultural Heritage.
 The Student Success Seminar is a course that focuses on strategies for academic and life skills success in college.

 - Students must pass ALL courses with a "C" or better in order to return for the fall semester.

-- NOTE: Students should NOT try to POUNCE classes.
-BSP staff will enroll students in their summer courses based on intended major and AP/Dual Enrollment credit.
+- BSP staff will enroll students in their summer courses based on intended major and AP/Dual Enrollment credit.

 How long will I be in class each day?